 But Sharifullah is staying strong.
 “We will never let that hope be silenced,” he adds.
 “We will make sure the world hears the gospel through every breath we take.
 And we know you will help us by living the gospel, using your freedom and sharing Jesus.
 Please continue to stand with us.”

 *Name changed for security reasons

 Is it getting harder to be a Christian in Afghanistan?

 It was already almost impossible to be a Christian in Afghanistan – and somehow it got even worse.
 Many Afghans fled the country after the Taliban took over, and there was wide expectation that freedoms in the country would be swiftly curtailed.
 For Christians, though, there were basically no freedoms to lose: Afghanistan had been number two on the Open Doors World Watch List for several years, and Christian persecution remains extreme in all spheres of public and private life.
 The risk of discovery has now further increased, since the Taliban now controls every aspect of government.
 This extends to owning documentation – including paperwork from international troops – that may help identify Christians.

 How can I help Christians in Afghanistan?

 Please keep praying for your brothers and sisters in Afghanistan.
-Your gifts and prayers make an enormous difference to those following Jesus no matter the cost.
+Your prayers make an enormous difference to those following Jesus no matter the cost.

-Open Doors raises prayer support for persecuted believers in Afghanistan, and provides practical support to Afghan Christians forced to flee to neighbouring countries.
+Open Doors raises prayer for persecuted believers in Afghanistan, and provides practical support to Afghan Christians forced to flee to neighbouring countries.